OxfordRSE/interactive-plotting-exercise/README.md

 ## Exercise Goal

-Build a python application that interactively plots regional Carbon Intensity data onto a map of the UK.
+Build a python application that interactively plots regional Carbon Intensity data, from the UK Carbon Intensity API, onto a map of the UK.
-1. Fetches data from the UK Carbon Intensity API (https://carbonintensity.org.uk/)
-2. Creates an interactive plot/visualization of the carbon intensity data overlaid onto a map of the UK
-3. Allows users to change the time being plotted, and plot a time-series for a given region.

 ## API Information